OfficeDev/teams-toolkit/docs/cicd_insider/README.md

 To provision and deploy resources targeting Azure inside CI/CD, you must create an Azure service principal for use.

 Briefly, the steps include:
-1. Register an Microsoft Entra application in single tenant, and it requires sufficient permissions in your Microsoft Entra tenant.
+1. Register a Microsoft Entra application in single tenant, and it requires sufficient permissions in your Microsoft Entra tenant.
 2. Assign a role to your Microsoft Entra application to access your Azure subscription, and `Contributor` role is recommended.
 3. Create a new Microsoft Entra application secret.
 4. Grab your tenant id, application id(AZURE_SERVICE_PRINCIPAL_NAME), and the secret(AZURE_SERVICE_PRINCIPAL_PASSWORD) for use.